 Permanent Residents, Refugees, & Asylees

-- Students who are returning to Columbus State after being previously accepted in the past, do not need to reapply.
-Please see Returning Students.
+- Students who are returning to Columbus State Community College after being previously accepted in the past, do not need to reapply.
+Please see Returning Students for more information.

 Get Started Guide

 Step 2: Submit Proof of Immigration Status or Lawful Presence

 Submit a photocopy of the documentation verifying your current valid immigration status in the United States (both sides of Permanent Resident/Green Card, I-94, Employment Authorization Card, or Visa Stamp on passport, etc.) to the Admissions Office.
 Please print your full name, Cougar ID number, and phone number on the documentation and submit in person or by mail to Admission office.

 You can submit the documentation in the following ways:

 - Mail to:

 Columbus State Community College